joelstevick/keycloak-deepdive-docker-scripts/README.md

 - **Start the Keycloak admin server.**

 Your will need to run chmod +x *.sh in order to execute these scripts

+You can do all of this by executing ./setup-docker.sh